A Week in Ireland: St. Patrick's Day 8 days / Special Event Tours

 We can’t think of a better (or more festive) day to be in Dublin

 Today is yours to explore on this festive day.
 You might want to catch a glimpse of the annual St. Patrick’s Day Parade, or take advantage of the many musical, arts, and sporting events held across the city throughout the day.
 Or simply wander through this very walkable city, making sure to take in O’Connell Street, the city’s main boulevard, and cross the River Liffey on the nearby Ha’Penny Bridge, so named for the toll pedestrians were once charged.
-Make sure to stop into one of Dublin’s many neighborhood pubs, and celebrate the day with locals and some live traditional music.
-Tonight in Dublin, opt to join a Traditional Irish Evening of song, dance and food.
+Make sure to stop into one of Dublin’s many neighborhood pubs and celebrate the day with locals and some live traditional music.
+Tonight in Dublin, opt to join a Traditional Irish Evening for a night of song, dance and food.

 Traditional Irish Evening $99* pp

 Enjoy this special evening of Irish food, music and live entertainment.
 Dinner will be served first, giving you a taste of traditional Irish dishes.
 You’ll then be treated to a live show of Irish music and dance.
 Join in the fun as you enjoy a merry and memorable night.
 Please note: The specific venue and day of the week for this optional may change due to availability.

 Dublin cityscapes or Wicklow countryside—it’s your day and choice